 Stories like this still dominate Marshallese politics and culture.
-Even as the Republic of the Marshall Islands joins this month’s international negotiations for a treaty to ban nuclear weapons, many locals want people to remember the radioactive legacy of the sixty-seven nuclear tests conducted at Bikini and Enewetak Atolls between 1946 and 1958.
+Even as the Republic of the Marshall Islands joins this month’s negotiations for a treaty to ban nuclear weapons, many locals want people to remember the radioactive legacy of the sixty-seven nuclear tests conducted at Bikini and Enewetak Atolls between 1946 and 1958.

 Just weeks after the Bravo test, two Marshallese schoolteachers, Dwight Heine and Atlan Anien, prepared a petition for the United Nations Trusteeship Council.
 The United States was administering the Micronesian islands as a UN Strategic Trusteeship, and the petitioners wanted “all experiments with lethal weapons in this area [to] be immediately ceased.”

 Their call highlighted the importance of land as a source of culture and identity – land that was vaporised or contaminated by hazardous levels of radioactive fallout.
 “Land means a great deal to the Marshallese,” they wrote.
 “It means more than just a place where you can plant your food crops and build your houses or a place where you can bury your dead.
 It is the very life of the people.
 Take away their land and their spirits go also.”

 Marshall Islander Lekoj Anjain undergoing thyroid tests at Brookhaven National Laboratories in New York in 1968.
 He died of myelogenous leukemia in 1972.
 Brookhaven National Laboratories